 The top three crowds in Dick Howser Stadium history all came during one week of the 2008 season.
 FSU surpassed 6,000 fans three times in 2012, twice in 2013, five more times in 2014 and twice in 2015.
 When you consider that the one-millionth fan walked through the gates of Dick Howser Stadium in 1994 – only its 12th season of operation – and three million more made the same trek over the next 21 years, there is little doubt that the Seminoles remain a top draw.
 Since the 1983 opening, FSU has averaged over 3,000 fans per game and more recently the Seminoles have averaged over 4,000 fans for 13 straight seasons.

-The Seminole faithful set the standard for all others in the ACC as more than 100,000 FSU fans have attended games at Dick Howser Stadium each of the last 16 years and 18 of the last 19.
+The Seminole faithful set the standard for all others in the ACC as more than 100,000 FSU fans have attended games at Dick Howser Stadium each of the last 17 years.
 No ACC school has drawn as many fans in the new millennium.

 The stadium was dedicated in honor of Dick Howser in March of 1988 prior to an exhibition game between Florida State and the Kansas City Royals, two of Howser’s former teams.
-As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser.
-While the bust of Howser still stands in Haggard Baseball Plaza, the matrix scoreboard was replaced in January 2004 with a new $800,000 video board.
-The state-of-the-art scoreboard provides lineups, statistics and replays throughout the game and stands 40 feet high and 70 feet wide.
+As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser, which currently stands in Haggard Plaza near the first base entrance.

 Prior to the 1986 season, a screen was added to the top of the right field wall, increasing in five-foot increments from 20 feet in the power alley to 30 feet in right field — giving a unique effect.